Music of Cuba: Cubatón

-Like Spanish reggaeton from Panama is a new genre for the Cubans but by 2012 was so massively popular that "the face of Cuban pop music" was considered to be Cuban reggae (cubatón) singer, Osmani García "La Voz".
+Like reggae en Español from Panama and reggaeton from Puerto Rico is a new genre for the Cubans but by 2012 was so massively popular that "the face of Cuban pop music" was considered to be Cuban reggae (cubatón) singer, Osmani García "La Voz".
 The advent of web software helped to distribute music unofficially.
 Both lyrics and dance movements have been criticised.
 Reggaeton musicians such as responded by making songs that defended their music.
 Despite their efforts, the Ministry of Culture has ruled that reggaeton is not to be used in teaching institutions, parties and at discos, and in 2011 restricted its airplay after massive popularity of García's "Chupi Chupi", which referred to oral sex.
 Other popular cubatón artists include Eddy K, Los 4, Chocolate MC, El Micha, Elvis Manuel, Chacal y Yakarta, Los desiguales, El Taiger, Jacob Forever, El Yonki, William El Magnifico and Gente de Zona ("People from the 'Zone").By 2025 it has trasnform to "Repaton".